gerryk/gcal-forecast/README.md

 # gcal-forecast
-Script to post weather forecasts from forecast.io to GCal Currently this runs on Linux.
+Script to post weather forecasts from forecast.io to GCal.
+Currently this runs on Linux.
 It was developed on Ubuntu 14.04 and runs on Python 2.7.6.
 It may work on other versions and distributions, but I haven't verified any.

 Requires API access to forecast.io and Google Calendar